ThePrimeagen/rust-for-typescript-devs/README.md

 By default the GitHub Action looks for a `main` branch, so be sure you're using that instead of `master`.

+If you want a custom domain, make sure you uncomment the `fqdn` field in [.github/workflows/next.yaml][] file and put your custom domain.
+If you don't do that and only set it up with the GitHub web GUI, every deploy will break the custom domain.

 ## Example Sites

 - [This repo itself](https://btholt.github.io/next-course-starter/)